lachyts/giflab/results/README.md

 ```

 ---
-*This unified system provides a single source of truth for all analysis results while preserving complete historical data and enabling seamless workflow continuation.*
+*The results directory provides a structured environment for GIF analysis and optimization, supporting efficient workflows through comprehensive tooling and caching.*